 2012 – Export to Germany and registered as D-FXXX

 2020 – New home at EDGU (Unterschüpf)

-The AT-6 is well known, but less known is the history of this “advanced trainers” (AT) in Germany.
+The AT-6 is well known, but less known is the history of these “advanced trainers” (AT) in Germany.
 The history of Harvard in Germany began on July 1, 1955.
-The North American AT-6 was built in large numbers and one of the licensees was the Canadian Car & Foundry. the C.C.F.
-In the beginning of the 1950s, he produced 270 copies of the training aircraft.
+The North American AT-6 was built in large numbers, and one of the licensees was the Canadian Car & Foundry.
+The C.C.F.
+At the beginning of the 1950s, he produced 270 copies of the training aircraft.
 The exact name was C.C.F.
 Harvard Mk.
-IV.
+IV

-The Harvard Mk.IV corresponded to the North American AT-6 G. What does all this have to do with Germany?
+The Harvard Mk.IV corresponding to the North American AT-6 G. What does all this have to do with Germany?
 Now in the then young Bundeswehr the C.C.F.
 Harvard Mk.IV its use.
-In 1956, the aircraft were officially handed over to the Bundeswehr and served in the pilot school “A” in Landsberg.
+In 1956, the aircraft was officially handed over to the Bundeswehr and served in the pilot school “A” in Landsberg.
 The train was used to the elementary school of budding jet pilots.
 The German Federal Armed Forces, more precisely the Luftwaffe, purchased 135 aircraft at a symbolic price of $ 1 / piece.
 This historical background was the main reason for acquiring this beautiful aircraft.

 By giving us a donation, no matter how small or large, you can help us run this website and keep the glorious Harvard planes flying for years to come.Help us today